-I’m sharing a handy list of meal ideas when taking food to a family, whether for illness, grieving families or ‘just because’.
+I’m sharing a list of meal ideas to consider when taking food to a family, whether for illness, grieving families or ‘just because’.

 Bringing Food To A Family Going Through Hardship

-There’s just something about others caring enough to bring a meal for your family, ya know??
+There’s just something about someone caring enough to bring a meal for your family, ya know??

 A meal you won’t have to worry about planning or cooking.
 It not only offers nutrition during a very trying time, but it’s like a warm hug from those around you.